 - Bending forward to tie your shoes.

 Stop any activity if you feel pulling on your incision or breastbone.
-Especially stop if you hear or feel any popping, moving, or shifting of your breastbone and call your surgeon's office.
+Stop right away if you hear or feel any popping, moving, or shifting of your breastbone and call your surgeon's office.

 Learn how to check your pulse, and check it every day.
 Do the breathing exercises you learned in the hospital for 4 to 6 weeks.